AGRICULTURAL POLLUTION. MEANING OF AGRICULTURAL POLLUTION.

 Sources: The main source of noise pollution in a farm environment are mainly from

 (a) Feed mill.
-Noise is generated when feed mill is milling feed for farm animals.
+Noise is generated when the feed mill is milling feed for farm animals.

 (b) Noise pollution from poultry (Birds).